Lac du Nibiinaabe – Enjoy my first blog post.

 (Nutritional values are an approximation.
 Actual nutritional values may vary due to preparation techniques, variations related to suppliers, regional and seasonal differences, or rounding.)

-“This is what country life is supposed to be,” I mused.
-Great breakfast, beautiful sunrise, slight fog rising from the water as if to tickle the leaves (painted in beautiful hues from gold to red) playing against the woody tree backdrop…
+Great breakfast.
+Beautiful sunrise.
+Slight fog rising from the water as if to tickle the leaves (painted in beautiful hues from gold to red) playing against the woody tree backdrop…

 Ahem, Hello!